FelixAugenstein/cloud-pak-for-data-tutorial-part-iii/README.md

 1. Go back to the flow editor for the model flow.
 2. Select the Predicted Output node and open its pop-up menu by selecting the 3 dots in the upper-right corner.
-3. Select Save branch as model from the pop-up menu.
+3. Select Save branch as a model from the pop-up menu.

 ![Save Branch as Model](readme_images/save-branch-as-model.png)